 Started playing music while at school, with a bit of guitar and various brass instruments, until I settled on the Eb Bass (Tuba).
 Played in lots of brass concerts and recorded an album, with the brass band while at school, but quickly claimed the school music department’s new purchase of a bass guitar (a Columbus Jazz Bass) when it arrived.

 Joined my first gigging band on leaving school, followed by several others in the 1980’s, including “‘Loose Ends”, “Life Line”, “Free Fall”, “In Like Thieves” amongst others

 Had a long spell of more years than I should have not playing music at all and becoming “Corporate Mike”, travelling up and down the country, working and staying away from home.
 I eventually dusted off the Rickenbacker when I auditioned for the Deep Purple Tribute Band “Purple”.
 We have been playing the Deep Purple music we love ever since, but the lure of playing some Led Zeppelin was too great and, eventually, we had to incorporate a Zeppelin set into the show!

 Tom – Drums & Percussion

-Tom is a UK based drummer and educator and has been teaching drums professionally for over 10 years and playing since 1998.
-He has worked with a variety of artists including Mikee Goodman (SikTh), The Megadudes, Spirits Of The Twelve and has performed in Ben’s Brother’s video for ‘Stalemate’ featuring Anastacia.
+Tom is a UK based drummer and educator, playing the drums since 1998 and teaching for over 10 years.
+He has worked with a variety of artists, including Mikee Goodman (SikTh), The Megadudes, Spirits Of The Twelve and performed in Ben’s Brother’s video for ‘Stalemate’ featuring Anastacia.

 Tom proudly endorses and/or supports Ludwig Drums, Roland, Vater Drumsticks, Protection Racket Cases and Porter & Davies Thrones.